MapColonies/heartbeat-manager/README.md

 ----------------------------------

 ## Service info
-this service is heartbeat server used to log the last heartbeat for worker of specific task. a least of tasks that didn't received new heartbeat pulse for specified duration can then be retrieved and used by other services
+This service is heartbeat server used to log the last heartbeat for worker of a specific task.
+A list of tasks that didn't received new heartbeat pulse for specified duration can then be retrieved and used by other services
 ## API
 Checkout the OpenAPI spec [here](/openapi3.yaml)